It’s no secret that ranking highly on Google is a key method for gaining visibility for your company - no matter what industry you operate in.

 Within these sections, you’ll define terms for your company’s logistical processes, such as free shipping thresholds, estimated delivery times, and cutoff dates for holiday shipping.

-This will bring you to the following section, where you can easily link your Adwords account:
+This will bring you to the following section, where you can easily link your Ads account:

 We’ll discuss how to upload product information via Google Shopping Feed momentarily.
-But first, let’s look at how to incorporate Google Adwords into the mix.
+But first, let’s look at how to incorporate Google Ads into the mix.

-Once you connect your Merchant Center and Adwords accounts, you’ll want to hop over to Adwords to create your actual Product Listing Ads.
+Once you connect your Merchant Center and Google Ads accounts, you’ll want to hop over to Google Ads to create your actual Product Listing Ads.

 First, create a new campaign, and specify Shopping as the type: